The only FDA-cleared enzyme product to

-Fat malabsorption can keep your body from breaking down fats which are important for proper nutrition and health.
+Fat malabsorption can keep your body from breaking down fats from nutrition which are important for proper health.
 If you need help breaking down fats from enteral tube feeding formula, your doctor may prescribe RELiZORB.

 See how RELiZORB is helping a 17-year old student and lacrosse player living with cystic fibrosis

 The symptoms and consequences of fat malabsorption